crakjie/scala-ip-ranges/README.md

   myRange: v4.IPRange = IPRange(192.0.0.2, 192.0.0.3, 192.0.0.4, 192.0.0.5, 192.0.0.6, 192.0.0.7, 192.0.0.8, 192.0.0.9, 192.0.0.10, 192.0.0.11, 192.0.0.12, 192.0.0.13, 192.0.0.14)
 ```

-Iterate over this range is easy a one two tree.
+Iterate over this range is easy as one two tree.

 ```scala
   for(ip <- IP(192,0,0,1) to IP(192,0,0,255)) {